PalatkaJ/trading-tickets/README.md

 application, which should be pretty straight forward, if not, use the help options for advices.
 For selecting an option from the menu just type the symbol and click enter
 (e.g. 1 - Sing Up, just press 1 and enter, or e - exit, just press e and enter).
 # Other
-For more information please see the doxy generated [documentation](https://palatkaj.github.io/tickets-shop/) of the project (and more programming-related text from me in the title page).
+For more information please see the doxy generated [documentation](docs/html/index.html) of the project (and more programming-related text from me in the title page).
+Also I had some troubles creating a github page for that so open that file locally after cloning the repo please.